 MKS has been treated as an S corporation under the applicable provisions of the Internal Revenue Code since July 1, 1987.
 As an S corporation, MKS has not been subject to federal, and certain state, income taxes.
 The pro forma net income set forth below reflects the provision for income taxes that would have been recorded had MKS been a C corporation, assuming an effective tax rate of 39.0% for 1994 and 1995, and 38.0% for 1996, 1997, and 1998.
 As a result of terminating its S corporation status upon the closing of this offering, MKS will record a one-time non-cash credit to historical earnings for additional deferred taxes.
 If this credit to earnings had occurred at December 31, 1998, the amount would have been approximately \$3.9 million.
 This amount is expected to change through the closing of this offering and is excluded from pro forma net income.
 See Notes 2 and 9 of Notes to Consolidated Financial Statements.
-Pro forma balance sheet data reflects the liability for the distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record on the day prior to effective date of the registration statement have been or will be taxed.
-The actual amount to be distributed after the closing of this offering will be \$40.0 million, the estimated amount of our cumulative undistributed S corporation taxable income as of the day prior to the closing of this offering, subject to adjustment.
+Pro forma balance sheet data reflects the liability for the distribution of an estimated \$35.9 million, calculated as of December 31, 1998, of cumulative undistributed S corporation taxable income for which stockholders of record prior to the closing of this offering have been or will be taxed.
+The actual amount to be distributed is expected to increase based upon taxable earnings for the period January 1, 1999 through the closing of this offering, subject to certain limitations.
 Pro forma net income per share for 1998 reflects the effect of an assumed issuance of sufficient shares to fund the distribution, as of January 1, 1998.
 See "S Corporation and Termination of S Corporation Status" and Note 2 of Notes to Consolidated Financial Statements.

-YEAR ENDED DECEMBER 31,
+YEAR ENDED DECEMBER 31.